Rhode Island is a state that is best known for its size, or lack thereof. The state’s 1,214 square miles makes it the smallest state in terms of area.

 Even worse, almost 14 percent of Rhode Island’s property is water.
 This percentage is the source of its official nickname, The Ocean State.

 However, the state has been unafraid to assert itself throughout its history.
-Rhode Island was the last of the original 13 to ratify the Constitution, and it will be one of the first to offer sports betting to its residents sometime in 2018.
+Rhode Island was the last of the original 13 to ratify the Constitution but was one of the first to offer sports betting to its residents, beginning in 2018.

 Rhode Island sports betting